U3A Benalla

 30/9/2018

-In retrospect it should have been a rather surprising parental proposition: become a business partner – and by inference a friend – of your sister’s former lover.
+In retrospect it should have been a rather surprising parental proposition: become a business partner – and by inference a friend – of your sister’s former boyfriend.

 But my father had a bee in his favourite floppy cotton hat, about buying what was mostly a bush block on the remote Rose River, one valley to the east of the King.